Hertford in Perquimans County, North Carolina — The American South (South Atlantic)

 Erected by North Carolina Civil War Trails.

 Other nearby markers.
-John Skinner (approx. 0.2 miles away); Edmundson-Fox Memorial (approx. 0.2 miles away); John Harvey (approx. ľ mile away); Quaker Activity (approx. one mile away); George Durant (approx. 1.7 miles away); Ann Marwood Durant (approx. 1.7 miles away); First Post Road (approx. 11.1 miles away); Edenton Cotton Mill (approx. 11.4 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+John Skinner (approx. 0.2 miles away); Edmundson-Fox Memorial (approx. 0.2 miles away); John Harvey (approx. ¼ mile away); Quaker Activity (approx. one mile away); George Durant (approx. 1.7 miles away); Ann Marwood Durant (approx. 1.7 miles away); First Assembly (approx. 9.2 miles away); Stephen B. Weeks (approx. 9.3 miles away).
 Touch for a list and map of all markers in Hertford.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 30, 2012, by Bernard Fisher of Mechanicsville, Virginia.
-This page has been viewed 810 times since then and 226 times this year.
+It was originally submitted on June 30, 2012, by Bernard Fisher of Richmond, Virginia.
+This page has been viewed 1,187 times since then and 20 times this year.
 Last updated on July 3, 2015, by Richard E. Miller of Oxon Hill, Maryland.
-Photos: 1, 2, 3, 4. submitted on June 30, 2012, by Bernard Fisher of Mechanicsville, Virginia.
-5. submitted on June 25, 2012, by Bernard Fisher of Mechanicsville, Virginia. • Kevin W. was the editor who published this page.
+Photos: 1, 2, 3, 4. submitted on June 30, 2012, by Bernard Fisher of Richmond, Virginia.
+5. submitted on June 25, 2012, by Bernard Fisher of Richmond, Virginia. • Kevin W. was the editor who published this page.